-After consultation with the Albany DEC office, the Town of Macedon decided to delay updating their local laws until the new MS4 Permit and its sample local laws were adopted.
+After consultation with the Albany DEC office, the Town of Macedon decided to delay updating their local laws (to include the former Village of Macedon) until the new MS4 Permit and its sample local laws were adopted.
 On June 15th, 2017, the Town of Macedon notified the DEC about this decision and as of the date of this publication, the Town has not received a response from the DEC, see Appendix E for a copy of the letter.